Commanderk3/CodeX/frontend/README.md

 When user rejoins and its username and roomId exists in activeRooms, it will emit back the current state of the game that the user missed.
 This includes time, opp-progress, player last progress.

 Display error message in testcasewindow

+after refresh in codearena, it should fall store max of testcases (best one) rejoin is not displaying opponent's avatar and test case passes ✅ matchHistory needs to be reversed.
+Also fix ndant live status matches when a player wins, it is giving absurd rating change, null/3 test case passed

+- add a search bar to search rooms

+**USE PROPER NAMING CONVENTION: handler**